fordsfords/netmon/README.md

 "-i" nor "NETMON_INTFC" is supplied, the tool will look for the file "/tmp/netmon.intfc".
 If it exists, it's contents will be used as the interface name.

+Multiple network interfaces can be specified, separated by spaces.
+If supplied on the command line, enclose in quotes.
+Also, the special interface name '*' can be specified to have netmon.sh use "ifconfig" to find all non-loopback running interfaces.

 Regarding the log file, "-l" and "-p" should be considered mutually-exclusive.